apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ### Nested Expressions

-IoTDB supports the execution of arbitrary nested expressions consisting of **time series, arithmetic expressions, and time series generation functions (including user-defined functions)** in the `select` clause.
+IoTDB supports the execution of arbitrary nested expressions consisting of **time series, arithmetic expressions, and time series generating functions (including user-defined functions)** in the `select` clause.

 #### Syntax